lbuk/equiparate/README.md

 The functions of equiparate include:
 * equal_dwellings
 * equal_far
+* equal_gsi
 * max_storeys
 * max_far
 * min_max_storeys
 * min_max_far

-To find out how to use the functions, type "?equal_dwellings", for example, in the console after loading the package.
+To find out how to use a function, type ?equal_dwellings, for example, into the console after loading the package.

 ```
 # Compare sites with an equal number of dwellings